Meet the Team – Zoe Panizzi

-At the Steven A. Cohen Military Family Clinic at Centerstone in Fayetteville our team is phenomenal.
+At the Steven A. Cohen Military Family Clinic at Centerstone in Jacksonville our team is phenomenal.
 Every staff member plays a critical role in accomplishing our mission—to ensure our clients receive the care they’ve earned.
 Our team carries out this mission with passion that inspires.
 Here’s a closer look at one such teammate, Nurse Practitioner, Zoe Panizzi.

 Tell me a little bit about yourself, such as where you grew up and your background leading up to joining CVN?